-The findings from our results show that as low as 6 parameters is enough to form a suitably complex feature space, capable of classifying image data to a high degree of accuracy.
+The findings from our results show that as low as six parameters are enough to form a suitably complex feature space, capable of classifying image data to a high degree of accuracy.
 Alongside this, experimental results show a factor of robustness against the phase damping noise channel to some extent.

-The concept of single-qubit based neural networks have been presented by [36] and is analogous to a simple multi-layer perceptron (MLP), with only one dense hidden layer and tests on several toy datasets.
-In our work, we aim to expand this strategy to quantum image classification and develop new architectures such as quantum convolutional neural networks, which are often considered as a much more complex structure than a simple MLP [54].
+The concept of single-qubit-based neural networks has been presented by Pérez-Salinas et al. [36] and is analogous to a simple multilayer perceptron (MLP), with only one dense hidden layer and tests on several toy datasets.
+In our work, we aim to expand this strategy to quantum image classification and develop new architectures such as quantum CNNs, which are often considered as a much more complex structure than a simple MLP [54].

-To bring the single-qubit strategy into quantum convolutional neural networks, we propose several methods to implement our new single-qubit quantum convolutional neural networks.
-Particularly, 1) we design a method that maintains spatial relationships of pixels through the use of parametrized convolutional filters; 2) we adapt this method to process images in their natural form, thus not requiring a costly image flattening pre-processing step.
-Consequently, we can then easily implement the quantum convolutional neural networks via single-qubit based data uploading.
+To bring the single-qubit strategy into quantum CNNs, we propose several methods to implement our new singlequbit quantum CNNs.
+Particularly: 1) we design a method that maintains spatial relationships of pixels through the use of parametrized convolutional filters and 2) we adapt this method to process images in their natural form, thus not requiring a costly image flattening preprocessing step.
+Consequently, we can then easily implement the quantum CNNs via singlequbit-based data uploading.

 When considering the contributions of this work, it is also important to consider the indirect contributions that arise from the modifications made.
-Firstly, the proposed method has an increased specificity to the domain of quantum image classification in comparison to prior work shown in [36].
+First, the proposed method has an increased specificity to the domain of quantum image classification in comparison with prior work shown in [36].
 The proposed framework also enables modular-based architectures to be developed using QML techniques, therefore allowing significant room for further expansion and development.
-Furthermore, we extended our work to an emerging topic, namely quantum biometrics, and successfully tested our proposed new single-qubit quantum convolutional neural networks on facial biometrics besides the handwriting dataset to a promising extent.
+Furthermore, we extended our work to an emerging topic, namely quantum biometrics, and successfully tested our proposed new single-qubit quantum CNNs on facial biometrics besides the handwriting dataset to a promising extent.

-Overall, the work presented here is an important step that expands upon a single-qubit encoding approach towards a more practical, long-term solution that is not only more adaptable in nature, but more efficient when scaled to larger dimensions.
+Overall, the work presented here is an important step that expands upon a single-qubit encoding approach toward a more practical, long-term solution that is not only more adaptable in nature but also more efficient when scaled to larger dimensions.

-The structure of this paper is as follows.
-Firstly, related work in the field of QML is discussed, and derivation of the proposed method via single-qubit encoding principles is outlined.
+The structure of this article is organized as follows.
+First, related work in the field of QML is discussed, and derivation of the proposed method via single-qubit encoding principles is outlined.
 Then, the experimental setup is described in relevance to the current capabilities of QML classifiers.
-Afterwards, our experimental results are shown, where an analysis will be provided.
+Afterward, our experimental results are shown, where an analysis will be provided.
 Finally, a discussion of the results and analysis will be conducted in relation to the scope of the field, where potential avenues for future work and extensions to the method may apply.